filippo-fonseca/filippo-fonseca/README.md

 - 🚀 Currently building an open-source programming language to empower everyone to build clean-cut, efficient, powerful, and reliable software
 - 💻 Creator of [MathiumJS](https://mathiumjs.surge.sh), an open-source framework to implement math and computational functionality into your code easily and without the hassle
 - ❄️ TS, React, & GraphQL Enthusiast
+- 🧮 Obsessed with understanding and implementing the complex Math, formulas, and algorithms behind machine/deep learning
 - 🎓 Computer Science TA
 - 🌱 I’m currently learning everything 🤣
   - Most recently Go, Python, TensorFlow/Keras, AI/Machine Learning, and Rust